 Malay Heritage Center.
 Originally on land donated in 1819, this building dates to 1840.
 Nice grounds.

 Duo Residences.
 In the NM Architecture series, these are two skyscrapers, all residential.
-Many curved surfaces with jutting our square bits.
+Many curved surfaces jutting our square bits.
 Hexagonal design around each deck.

 The Gateway.
 In the Architecture series, these are two skyscrapers with very angular corners.
 White and glass facade.